-Typography can be creative – Magazine article in Canadian Art, Carl Dair, 1948
+Typography can be creative – magazine article, Canadian Art, Carl Dair, 1948

-Type texture is a page from Carl Dair’s Type Talks, which had been published the same year for the E. B. Eddy Company.
-The periodical here and now is a small literary magazine by designer Paul Arthur and was considered quite typographically sophisticated in its day.
-Aujourd’hui is a modern cover design by an unnamed design student in Montreal.
+Type Texture is a page from Carl Dair’s Type Talks, published the same year for the E. B. Eddy Company.
+The periodical here and now was a small literary magazine from designer Paul Arthur, considered typographically sophisticated in its day.
+Aujourd’hui is a modernist cover design by an unnamed Montreal design student.

-The cover and double page spread, at the top of the page on the left, is from a book designed by Jean Simard.
-At the bottom of the page are two exercises from Carl Dair’s classes at the School of Art and Design, Art association of Montreal.
-Dair also mentions the organization of a Saturday morning typographic study group in Montreal.
-The Roloff Beny page on the right is not part of Dair’s article.
+The cover and spread are from a book designed by Jean Simard.
+Below are two student exercises from Carl Dair’s classes at the School of Art and Design and the Art Association of Montreal.
+Dair also mentions the organizing of a Saturday morning typographic study group in the city.
+The page on the right is not part of his article.

 Main image for this archive item.
 Click to enlarge the image.